NOTE TO EDITORS:

 Step 1.
 Nomination

-Throughout the day, adjudicators have an opportunity to nominate soloists whose performance was truly exceptional – beyond what is typically expected for the age group.
-Students are alerted to their nomination by receiving a rating of “1-N” (Rating = 1, Nominated).
+Throughout the day, adjudicators have an opportunity to nominate a limited number of soloists whose performances are truly exceptional – beyond what is typically expected for the age group.

 Step 2.
 Final Selection